WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 out which endpoints are the active speaker and forward only those.
 The SFU never changes anything in the message.

+## Software Defined Networking

+## Vector Packet Processors

+## Information Centric Networking

 # Acknowledgements

-Thank you to great input from
+Thank you for great input from
 Matthew Kaufman,
 Espen Berger,
 Malcolm Walters
 Patrick Linskey
+Eric Rescorla

 # Other Work